 Nowadays you can play the same game with Google translate.

-I will not labor on about the folly of the revision team translating the French version of the Tales, (was based on the English version) back into English.
+I will not labor on about the folly of the revision team translating the French version of the Tales, (which was based on the English version) back into English.
 An extensive analysis was done long ago and it revealed example after example where the “revised text” had damaged or destroyed meaning that was clear and important in the English text.

 Here is a summary of that analysis.
 The Revision obscures Gurdjieff’s intended meaning in the following ways: